 - Community development programs, including a health clinic, sustainable agriculture programs, scholarships and micro-enterprise for women

-- The first college for sustainable rural development in the bonobo range
+- Co-founding the first college for sustainable rural development in the bonobo range

-- The Coalition for Community Conservation of Bonobos to link and amplify indigenous forest voices
+- The creation of the Coalition for Community Conservation of Bonobos, a legally recognized network of local NGOs and other Peace Forest participants, to link and amplify indigenous voices

 We need your help to keep our work going strong!
 Support the Bonobo Peace Forest today.